-A primary care physician is a provider who provides most of your primary and preventive care, and who is available to refer you to specialists if necessary.
+A primary care physician is a doctor who provides most of your primary and preventive care, and who is available to refer you to specialists if necessary.
 While there’s no requirement to designate a primary care physician and you can change providers at any time, most people have a primary care physician overseeing their care.
 While obtaining a referral to see a specialist isn’t necessary, primary care physicians can be a valuable resource in identifying the type of specialist you need to see and providing a list of specialty providers who might work well for you.

 It's important not to use hospital or standalone ERs for minor illnesses or injuries, even after hours, especially when you have the option of urgent care centers, walk-in retail clinics and the HISD Employee Health & Wellness Centers.
 Unnecessary trips to the ER cost everyone money.
 What's more, if you go to an out-of-network ER for a non-emergency, you may be billed for the entire balance.